Building a Better System

 By aligning services and resources we ensure that all employersjob seekersworkerseducation providers can easily access what they need to succeed, leading to long-term economic growth and stronger community partnerships.

-From July 1, 2023 to June 30, 2024, the Regional System provided
+From July 1, 2024 to June 30, 2025, the Regional System served

-regional job seekers and workers.
+regional job seekers and workers

-were low income and need support to enter living-wage jobs.
+were low income and need support to enter living-wage jobs

 13%

-reported having a disability.
+reported having a disability